-New this year is that we're collaborating with our statewide org, California DSA!
 Volunteer members from up and down the state put in the time to research every statewide, state legislature, and federal recommendation.
 The recommendations we include in this guide for these races come from the CA-DSA team.
-If you have folks around the state who need a voter guide, California DSA has you covered and we will link their guide here when it's fully done cooking.
+If you knows folks across the state who need help, California DSA has a full voter guide!

 You might also notice that a surprising number of these races are either literally or practically uncontested and that many of the candidates seem bland, hazily defined, and mildly corrupt.
 This is a consequence of our big-money political system that rewards machine candidates and incumbents, drastically hampering the democratic process.
 We've mostly chosen not to make recommendations in races where an incumbent is running against right-wing challengers and is expected to coast.
 Many of these represent "lesser evil" calculations, and in some cases, there simply isn't anyone to vote for.

 We've got to keep building power to take on these forces of capitalism, and we must keep on organizing to make sure these candidates have viable challengers in the future.
 That being said, there are some races with candidates extremely worth voting for, and in many down ballot votes, your vote and the votes of your friends and family can make a big difference in our collective lives.